siva626/RMS/README.md

 # How to run
 Assuming that you already installed git on your system. if not please install git
 # Clone the repository to your local machine using git
-Click Windows key --> type git click on git bash and type the below
+Click Windows key --> type git click on git bash and type the below on the git command prompt

 git clone https://github.com/siva626/RMS.git